ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

     // . . .
     ```

-    These properties will allow for instantiating a web view and using it for interacting with the user in the authorization process.
+    These properties will let you instantiate a web view and use it for interacting with the user in the authorization process.

 0. In the main view controller, add a new `authorizeWithWebView(configuration:clientId:redirectionUri:scopes:completion:)` method, which will instantiate the web view with the URL for authorization endpoint.
 For example: